The public cloud is an attractive option for hyper-converged infrastructure data backup and protection.

 In the public cloud, a single VM runs the Nutanix software and forms a single-node cluster.
 Administrators can replicate VMs to this cluster just as they do to any other Nutanix cluster.

-Third-party vendors fill HCI cloud backup holes
+Third-party vendors fill hyper-converged infrastructure cloud backup holes

 VMware vSAN, a component of some HCI products, and HPE SimpliVity offer replication to make backups to remote clusters, but neither allows replication to public cloud.
 (The imminent VMware on AWS service will put a VMware vSphere cluster inside AWS, but it isn't really cost-effective just for backups.)

-To fill the hole, there is an abundant collection of vendors that support HCI cloud data backup.
+To fill the hole, there is an abundant collection of vendors that support hyper-converged infrastructure cloud backup.
 Examples include Druva, Vembu, Veeam and Zerto.
 These products all have user interfaces that integrate with vSphere, so they are fairly simple to operate.
 They are also not limited to HCI, so organizations that have not switched to all HCI may find it easier to use the same backup software for all VMs.

 Hyper-converged backup: An emerging option